peiche/tippy.css/README.md

 * HTML inside tooltips will not work, so don't even try.

-* Tooltips don't work on `<button>` elements in Internet Explorer or Edge.
+* Tooltips don't work on `<button>` elements in Internet Explorer.
 I don't know why. :/

+* The bubble animation uses the `clip-path` property, and (as of this writing) only works in Chrome and Vivaldi.

 ### License